What Types of Birds Mate for Life?

 When it comes to love and marriage, bird mating habits aren’t much different than people.
 Birds meet and then carry on a courtship that includes dinner dates, dancing and just hanging out together.
 Birds, especially males, sing, show off a lot and wear flashy adornments just to impress females.
 Then if the two birds like each other, they become a pair, build a nest, raise youngsters, school them and send them off to form their own families.
 Also like people, pairs are not always faithful and will have flings with individuals other than their own mates.
 If the marriage doesn’t result in raising young, the pair may “divorce”, remarry and try again.
+Discover the monogamous birds that mate for life.

-Do Birds Mate for Life?
+Birds That Mate for Life

 It’s fairly rare to find monogamous birds that remain together “until death do us part,” a fact not realized until pretty recently.
 Until the development of DNA fingerprinting techniques in the 1980s, most people thought birds faithfully mated for life, or at least for the season.
 Using DNA, scientists have produced some shocking discoveries.
 Most birds are far from monogamous.